thehyve/fairspace/README.md

 CSRF functionality is enabled.
 A csrf token is returned on each request in the `X-CSRF-TOKEN` header of the response.
 For POST, PUT and PATCH requests, that value should be returned in the `X-CSRF-TOKEN` header in the request.

+## Ajax requests
+Ajax requests should send along the `X-Requested-With` with value `XMLHttpRequest`.
+This will tell the application to return a 401 status on failing authentication instead of a 302 redirect to the login form.
+The frontend should then handle the authentication failure itself.

 ## OAuth2 Refresh token
 Currently, when an oAuth2 access token expires, it is automatically refreshed, by a workaround implemented manually in `WebSecurityConfiguration.java`.
 Functionality to do this automatically will